 Under low bandwidth mode, non-motion thumbnails are only uploaded once every 5 minutes.
 Motion thumbnails are still uploaded at most once every 20 seconds if the camera sees motion during the 20-second interval.
 In addition to thumbnail upload frequency, thumbnail quality and size are also reduced to minimize thumbnail size.

-• When low bandwidth mode is enabled for a camera any older, or cached thumbnails stored on the camera, are deleted and only new thumbnails from that point onwards are uploaded to the cloud.
+When low bandwidth mode is enabled for a camera, any older or cached thumbnails stored on the camera are deleted, and only new thumbnails from that point onward are uploaded to the cloud.

 Need more help?
 Contact Verkada Support.